JonerciJon/JonerciJon/README.md

-## Hi!, I’m Eric Pagalananm From Laguna State Polytechnic University
+## Hi!, I’m Eric Pagalanan From Laguna State Polytechnic University

 A Computer Science student eager to learn and explore the vast world of technology.
 While I’m still gaining experience, I enjoy diving into programming, problem-solving, and understanding how computers influence our daily lives.
 This space serves as my journal for sharing projects, progress, and experiences as I continue to grow in this field

 About Me:
 I have a friendly and conscientious personality.
 I'm with a strong and thorough work ethic, I can be relied upon the training.
 Willing to learn determine to be an asset to your company through out the duration of my training period

+College Level
+Laguna State Polytechnic University
+Santa Cruz Main Campus
+Bachelor of Science in Computer Science
+2025-2026 - Presnt

+Senior High School
+Laguna State Polytechnic University
+Santa Cruz Main Campus
+TVL- Information and Communication Technology
+2021 -2023

+Junior High School
+Maranatha Christian Academy
+Brgy.
+Calios Sta Cruz, Laguna
+2019 - 2021